REMOTE HUTS

 Maintenance Status

-Thomas River Hut is another of the community projects undertaken by Permolat.
-In 2016 Geoff Spearpoint obtained some Back Country Trust funding and carried out some repairs and trackwork.
-In 2018-19 a series of floods washed out a large section of riverbank and left the Hut perched above the River.
-DOC cleared some forest up on higher ground and winched the Hut out of harm's way, then in September 2019 a volunteer/ DOC team moved it to the new site..
+Thomas River Hut is a community maintain project undertaken by Permolat's Geoff Spearpoint.
+In 2016 he used some Back Country Trust funding to carry out some repairs and trackwork.
+In 2018-19 a series of floods washed out a large section of riverbank and left the Hut hanging over the riverbank.
+DOC Haast came to the party and cleared some forest up on higher ground and winched the Hut out of harm's way, then in September 2019 a volunteer/ DOC team winched it to the new site.
 In September 2020 the crew went back in and attached the chimney.
+In October 2023 further painting and trackwork was carried out by a Permolat team.

 Prior to all of this Thomas River Hut hadn't had much in the way of maintenance for a couple of decades.
-It's a low-use hut due to the Thomas catchment being on the TR of the Haast River.
-A crossing by raft or jet boat is necessary for foot access and so it's no surprise that most visits are fly-ins, usually hunters or fishers.
-The route up the TL of the valley to the Hut is is a mix of track and river travel.
+It's a low-use hut by virtue of the Thomas catchment being on the TR of the Haast River which must be crossed by raft or jet boat for foot access.
+It gets around 20 visits a year, a significant percentage of which are fly-in hunting or fishing parties.
+The route up the TL of the valley to the Hut is a mix of track and river travel.

 Location

 Haast Catchment, Thomas River.
 NZTopo50 Map: BY12 Grid/NZTM2000 coordinates: E1294389, N5132955 (BY12 944 329).
 Altitude 160m.
 Thomas River Hut is sited on a low terrace on the TR of the valley.
-There are large still pools and gravel flats further upstream, and downstream the river tumbles through bouldery stretches of beech/ kamahi forest.
-The mozzies up here can be bad and sprays, repellent, and nets can be useful.
+There are large still pools and gravel flats further upstream with trout easily spotted in the crystal-clear water.
+Downstream the river tumbles through bouldery stretches of beech/ hardwood forest.
+It's sandfly country and the mozzies can be bad in the summer and come down through the chimney at night.

 Access